 Submitted applications will undergo a complete administrative review.
-SEMA will be responsible for reviewing the 2018 EMPG Statements of Work and Budgets in order to assess their emergency management sustainment and enhancement efforts as well as the linkage to the core capabilities identified in the National Preparedness Goal.
+SEMA will be responsible for reviewing the 2021 EMPG Statements of Work and Budgets in order to assess their emergency management sustainment and enhancement efforts as well as the linkage to the core capabilities identified in the National Preparedness Goal.
+Applications will be evaluated for completeness, adherence to programmatic guidelines, and anticipated effectiveness of the proposed Work Plan.
+There is no guarantee of funding for this grant.